-Though the two were good friends (Chet's brother played with Les and Chet's first good guitar, an L-10
+Though the two had known each other for decades (Chet's brother played with Les' first professional trio and Chet's first good guitar, an L-10

-, was a gift from Les), they brought vastly different attitudes into the studio.
+, was a gift from Les), they each brought vastly different attitudes into the studio.

-Les had little use for formality of any kind and showed deference to no mortal except perhaps Django Reinhardt.
-Though Les' understanding of the complicated world of electronics was unparalleled, his performances were not tidy, flawless events.
-A night with Les at a club was full of bawdy jokes, double entendres, and most of all, a fierce desire to entertain you while also reminding you that you were in the presence of someone who was a star when Chet was learning to pick on a guitar with action as high as his knee pants.
+With his weekly television show with wife and musical partner Mary Ford, Les Paul was one of the first bigs stars of television in the 1950s.
+Les is the reason most non-guitar players even know what a guitar looks like.
+He had little use for formality of any kind and showed deference to no mortal except perhaps Django Reinhardt.
+Though Les' understanding of the complicated world of electronics was unparalleled among his musical peers, his performances were not tidy, flawless events.
+Les Paul's nightclub act was full of bawdy jokes and double entendres.
+He had a fierce desire to both entertain you and remind you that you were in the presence of someone who was a star when Chet Atkins was learning to pick on a guitar with action as high as his knee pants.

-Les loved an audience.
-As for Chet, he probably would have been just as happy if nobody showed up to interrupt him.
+As for Chet, he probably would have been just as happy if he could stay at home and pick.
+When Scotty Moore arrived in Nashville with Elvis for their first session with RCA in 1956, Moore--who idolized Chet--asked what they should do.
+Chet's answer?
+"Just do what you've been doin'."
 You can read a lot into his legendary comeback to a fan who remarked "that guitar sounds wonderful" as Chet played.
 Chet stopped playing, put down the guitar, and asked the fan: "How does it sound now?"

-When the two got together at Studio B in Nashville, Les refused to do more than one good complete take and insisted that they put out a "live" record, faults and all, so "people would know we're human."
-It's to Chet's credit he kept the tape machine running non-stop.
+When Chet and Les got together at Studio B in Nashville, Les refused to do more than one good complete take and insisted that they put out a "live" record, faults and all, so "people would know we're human."
+It's to Chet's credit he kept a tape machine running non-stop.
 Chester and Lester is unlike anything two mega-guitarists would put out today and belongs in every picker's library just for the banter alone.